zliang2020/TollwayAPIGateway/README.md

 ```
 * Copy and rename server.crt/server.key to the folder if the certificate is available

-* No certs, generate self-signed certificate
+* Or if no CA signed certificate, we can generate self-signed certificate
 ```bat
 install openssl https://slproweb.com/download/Win64OpenSSL-1_1_1i.msi
 "C:\Program Files\OpenSSL-Win64\bin\openssl" req -new -x509 -days 3650 -nodes -out server.crt -keyout server.key